 The Gateway to the Southwest monumental sculptures will introduce a sense of identity and place to the traveler on I-25 and the region.
 The monumental sculptures will tower over the Interstate presenting a significant statement and image while welcoming the visitor and traveler to Pueblo.
-It will identify Pueblo as an important place of commerce, culture, arts and history positioned as an oasis in a semi-arid landscape on the Arkansas River.
-The monumental sculptures will be a statement to the traveler that Pueblo is a great community embellishing its history in a new era serving as the Gateway to the Southwest.
+18.7 million vehicle trips on average have been counted at the Gateway Project location.
+This new theme or branding will identify Pueblo as an important place of commerce, culture, arts, history, economic development.

 Pueblo is a community of proud people with a strong generational working and family ethic.
 Those of us who work and live in Pueblo and all Southeastern Colorado are proud of the creativity, energy and opportunities that are abundant while still honoring our roots.
 The names of Steel City, Home of Heroes, Experience the Flavor and Pueblo Chilies will all be inclusive with the new branding.
 The old negative, tired, stereotyped images of Pueblo will be replaced by a new era of Pueblo’s identity as a significant city of the southwest and in the State of Colorado.
 Our image is often a result of people’s lack of understanding of the southwest culture that is Pueblo.

 HOW WILL THE GATEWAY TO THE SOUTHWEST SCULPTURES REACH OUR COMMUNITY?